 Additional Information Related to DOC's Return to Normal Operations

-DOC is beginning the transition to normal operations, including work release, project crews, volunteer visits and religious visits, if that transition can be done in a safe manner that protects the health of persons in our care, staff and surrounding communities.
+DOC is resuming many normal operations that were suspended late last year, including volunteer visits, if they can be done in a safe manner that protects the health of persons in our care, staff and surrounding communities.
 Resumption of these programs may vary by facility, and anyone with questions about these activities should contact the institution directly or email DOCGeneral@wisconsin.gov.